Trent-Fellbootman/dev000/docs/programming-languages/overview.md

 !!! info "Note"

-    The explanation above is not entirely correct in terms of what really happened on hardware.
+    The explanation above is not entirely correct in terms of what really happens on hardware.
     The actual execution of Python code is a complex process, considering how the interpreter "understands" source code, and the fact that the execution engine of the Python interpreter,